-Florence and Fiesole as well as Siena and San Gimignano are the topics of separate blogs.
-This article will be about the smaller towns of Chianti that I’ve come to love.
-It will also be an ongoing article as I add towns and more information.
+Florence and Fiesole as well as Siena and San Gimignano are the topics of separate posts (see Florence and Fiesole, and Siena to St. Gimignano) This article will be about the smaller towns of Chianti that I’ve come to love.

-On my first bike trip to Italy we started at the outskirts of Florence and rode on (or near) the Chianti Highway to Greve, staying over night there, then to Siena, where we stayed again on the outskirts, and did loops to Castellina, Radda, and Gaiole as well as exploring Siena.
+On my first bike trip to Italy (with Backroads) we started at the outskirts of Florence and rode on (or near) the Chianti Highway to Greve, staying over night there.
+The next day we biked to a country inn about half way to Siena.
+We stayed there a night or two, then rode on to Siena, where we stayed on the edge of town and did loops to Castellina, Radda, and Gaiole plus spent a day exploring Siena.

 We finished our trip with a stay in San Gimignano and a side trip to Volterra.